nextgis/docs_ngweb/source/services.rst

 WFS service
 ------------

-WFS service works similarly to WMS layer, but you add layers instead of styles.

-.. note::
-    Currently supported filters are Intersects, ResourceId (ObjectId, FeatureId).

 NextGIS Web acts as WFS server and publishes WFS services based on vector layers.
 Third party software can use these services to edit vector data on server.

 Supported WFS protocol versions are 1.0, 1.1, 2.0, 2.0.2.

+.. note::
+    Currently supported filters are Intersects, ResourceId (ObjectId, FeatureId).

 To deploy a WFS service press **Create resource** button and select  **WFS service** (see :numref:`admin_layers_create_wfs_service`).